ubsuny/23-Homework5G1/Documentation.md

 ```
 ## Filtering

 Filtering refers to the process of selectively modifying or extracting certain components from a signal while attenuating or eliminating others.
 It is a fundamental concept in signal processing and is used in various fields such as audio processing, image processing, communication systems, and data analysis.
-The goal of filtering is often to enhance specific features of interest or to remove unwanted noise or interference.
+The goal of filtering is often to enhance specific features of interest or to remove unwanted noise or interference [[5]](https://en.wikipedia.org/wiki/Filter_(signal_processing)).

 #### Types of Filters